MicrosoftDocs/azure-docs/articles/active-directory/verifiable-credentials/plan-verification-solution.md

 ![Azure AD VC ION](./media/plan-verification-solution/plan-verification-solution-ion.png)

-Verifiable credential solutions use a decentralized ledger system to record transactions.
-Microsoft uses the [Identity Overlay Network (ION)](https://identity.foundation/ion/), [a Sidetree-based network](https://identity.foundation/sidetree/spec/) that uses Bitcoin as its blockchain-styled ledger for decentralized identifier (DID) implementation.
-The DID document of the issuer is stored in ION and used by parties to the transaction to perform cryptographic signature checks.
+As one alternative for the tenants trust system, Microsoft uses the [Identity Overlay Network (ION)](https://identity.foundation/ion/), [a Sidetree-based network](https://identity.foundation/sidetree/spec/)that uses Bitcoin’s blockchain for decentralized identifier (DID) implementation.
+The DID document of the issuer is stored in ION and is used to perform cryptographic signature checks by parties to the transaction.
+The other alternative for trust system is Web, where the DID document is hosted on the issuers webserver.

 ### Microsoft Authenticator application